barnazaka/heic-to-png-converter/README.md

 This project is a bounty submission that combines Acurast's image conversion functionality with Cere Network's decentralized data storage capabilities.
 The main objective is to create a simple web application that converts HEIC files to PNG files, storing original and converted images in Cere's decentralized storage network and using Acurast for the image processing.

+The link: https://heic-to-png.processor-proxy.sook.ch/   //it might be having issues

 **Summary**

 This bounty project implements a fully decentralized HEIC-to-PNG image conversion system.
 The application allows users to: